Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 It might have been the tiniest room (you can practically see the front door in the picture) we have stayed in with two kids so far, but it did not stop us from enjoying the view and the area.
 Even though the room was small, it was pleasant and clean.

-The view from our room at the Hotel Sahin, Pamukkale, Turkey
+The view from our room at the Hotel Sahin, Pamukkale, Türkiye

 Hotel Sahin had an outdoor pool and a rooftop restaurant that was open for breakfast (included with our stay) with a fantastic view of the thermal pools.

-You can start your way up right after the site opens at 8 am and enjoy the pools for some time without the crowds.
+You can start your hike right after the site opens at 8 am and enjoy the pools for some time without the crowds.

 Things to do in Pamukkale